 After assessing these indicators, the TCAC arrives at a composite score that identifies areas along a spectrum ranging from a "highest resource area" to "a low resource area".
 Geographic areas with higher resource scores indicate areas that support positive economic, educational, and health outcomes for low-income families.
-Using these metrics, the entirety of Dorris is assessed as a low resource area as is the entirety of surrounding area, as illustrated in Figure 8.
-Figure 8 also depicts the regional composite assessment, with high and highest resources areas not being adjacent to Dorris and the Census tract that encompasses the City, being located southern-central portions of Siskiyou county.
+Using these metrics, the entirety of Dorris and the surrounding area is assessed as a low resource area, as illustrated in Figure 8.
+Figure 8 also depicts the regional composite assessment, with high and highest resources areas not being adjacent to Dorris and the Census tract that encompasses the City.

-These tracts are located in western and northeastern portions of the county.
-These areas are rural, generally located far from the major job centers, historically the economies of these areas have been resource dependent, and the availability of local goods and services are limited along with access to local healthcare options.
-These communities are outside the service area of STAGE the regional transit provider.
+These low and moderate resource areas are located in northern and southeastern portions of the County.
+These areas are rural and are generally located far from the major job centers.
+Historically, the economies of these areas have been resource dependent, and the availability of local goods, services, and healthcare options are limited.
+These communities are outside the service area of STAGE, the regional transit provider.

-Figure 9: Regional TCAC/HCD Opportunity Map-Composite Assessment
+Figure 9: Regional COG TCAC/HCD Opportunity Map-Composite Assessment